 Making regular contributions doesn’t have to take much effort; you can easily automate the process through your 401(k) or brokerage account, depositing a set amount each week or pay period.
 We even have a list of the top brokerage accounts to help you get started.

 If you’re looking to see healthy returns on your stock market investments, just remember — you’re playing the long game.

-For one thing, short-term trading lacks the tax benefits you can glean from holding onto your investments for longer.
+For one thing, short-term trading like day trading lacks the tax benefits you get from holding onto your investments for longer.
 If you sell a stock before owning it for a full year, you’ll pay a higher tax rate than you would on long-term capital gains — that is, stocks you’ve held for more than a year.

-While there are certain situations that do call for taking a look at your holdings, for the most part, even serious market dips reverse themselves in time.
-In fact, these bearish blips are regular, expected events, according to Malik S. Lee, certified financial planner and founder of Atlanta-based Felton & Peel Wealth Management.
+While there are certain situations that do call for taking a look at your holdings, for the most part, even serious market dips like bear markets reverse themselves in time.

 All investing carries risk — it’s possible for some of the companies you invest in to underperform, or even fold entirely.
 But if you diversify your portfolio, you’ll be safeguarded against losing all of your assets when investments don’t go as planned.